makalu/makalu.github.com/blog/_posts/2012-10-03-reinventing-the-investment-calculator.markdown

 ![](/uploads/blog/2012-10-02/ui-4.png)

-OK, things are starting to look better.
-That right column with the final balance just doesn't sit right, though.
+OK, things are starting to look more balanced.
+That right column with the final amount just doesn't sit right, though.
 It's taking up way too much space to show so little information.
 Space that could be used for a bigger chart.
+Not only that, but its alignment with the years could be confusing.

+Where else could we put it?
 See that big empty space in the upper-left corner of the chart?
 Doesn't it look like the results block would fit perfectly there?
 Let's give it a shot…

 ![](/uploads/blog/2012-10-02/ui-5.png)